Margaret Linder Southern Endowment Fund

-Endowment fund will benefit programs that support early childhood education and special education for children and youth, and the Greenville Humane Society.
+The Margaret Linder Southern Endowment Fund was established in 2013 with an $8.4 million bequest from Margaret Southern.
+This fund makes annual distributions to benefit early childhood education, special education for children and youth, and the Greenville Humane Society.

 This year’s distributions will benefit our community through the work of the following organizations:

 Greenville County Care Coordination Collaborative links families to existing, community-based resources and services for children at-risk for developmental, behavioral, or learning problems.
 These funds will help launch an exciting new place-based project tackling child homelessness in Greenville.

 The Chandler School was established to empower talented and bright students with dyslexia or other related language-based learning differences to become better learners.
 Funding will provide a new K-5 math curriculum and teacher training to implement problem-based learning with resources for fluency.